aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/charts/shapes-in-charts/_index.md

 ## **Adding TextBox Control to the Chart**

 One way to highlight important information in a report is to use a text box.
 For example, enter text to highlight the company name or to indicate the geographic region with the highest sales.
-The [**ShapeCollection**](https://reference.aspose.com/cells/nodejs-cpp/shapecollection/) class provides a method named [**addTextBoxInChart**](https://reference.aspose.com/cells/nodejs-cpp/aspose.cells.drawing/shapecollection/methods/addtextboxinchart), which is used to add a text box control to a chart.
+The [**ShapeCollection**](https://reference.aspose.com/cells/nodejs-cpp/shapecollection/) class provides a method named [**addTextBoxInChart(number, number, number, number)**](https://reference.aspose.com/cells/nodejs-cpp/shapecollection/#addTextBoxInChart-number-number-number-number-), which is used to add a text box control to a chart.
 Following is the parameters list used for the method:

 - **top** – the vertical offset of the text box from the upper left corner in units of 1/4000 of the chart area.
 - **left** – the vertical offset of text box from the upper left corner in units of 1/4000 of the chart area.